at the end of each question or part question.

 Section B: Essays [75 Marks]

-b) Evaluate the possible ways a firm might use to improve its cash flow.
+b) Evaluate the methods a firm might use to manage its working capital effectively.

 To access more exams go to the Business Studies Exam page.